 Colony Collapse Disorder

 In addition to insect and animal predators, western honey bees are also susceptible to something known as "colony collapse disorder."
 In this situation, entire nests or colonies mysteriously disappear, leaving only the queen without resources to keep the colony going.
-The exact cause of CCD is often mysterious, and may in fact involve several different pathologies or even changes in climate.
+The exact cause of CCD is often mysterious and may, in fact, involve several different pathologies or even climate changes.

-CCD has received a lot of press in the past several years, but it is in fact a phenomenon that has been occurring to at least some degree throughout the history of apiculture (beekeeping).
-In fact, through the years CCD has been referred to by a number of names, including disappearing disease, spring dwindle, May disease, autumn collapse, and fall dwindle disease.
+CCD has received a lot of press in the past several years, but it is, in fact, a phenomenon that has been occurring to at least some degree throughout the history of apiculture (beekeeping).
+In fact, through the years, CCD has been referred to by several names, including disappearing disease, spring dwindle, May disease, autumn collapse, and fall dwindle disease.

 Please Keep Honey Bees in Mind!